shakfu/sk-engines/docs/dev/unified-wav-reader.md

 Outcome, all measured:

 - **The whole host suite passes unmodified** — no test file was touched.

 - **SRAM_EXEC went down**, not up: granular −8 B, tape −112 B, radio −112 B. Three copies of the walk collapsing to one more than pays for the two template instantiations, so the size risk flagged below did not materialise for step A. (It still applies to step B, which adds code rather than removing it.)

 - Two deliberate deltas, both narrowing toward what the streaming readers already did:

   - `card.cpp` now bounds the walk by `bytesread` rather than `kChunk`.
 A file shorter than one 32 KB chunk previously let the walk step into whatever the *previous* read left in `_buffer`; it now fails cleanly instead of parsing stale bytes.

   - `card.cpp` inherits `WAVE_FORMAT_EXTENSIBLE` unwrapping (granular accepts one more legal file shape) and the `fmt`-must-precede-`data` rule (it rejects one pathological shape no tool emits).

 ### B. A converting `IChunkSource` decorator — **DONE**

-The streaming path is byte-oriented by design (`audio_stream.h`: "the stream is format-agnostic"), which is exactly the seam this needs.
+The streaming path is byte-oriented by design (`audio_stream.h`: "the stream is format-agnostic"), which is exactly the layer this needs.
 Insert between the reader and `PlayStream`:

 | Concern | Resolution |
 |---|---|